NEW: Car bomb in Kabul kills 5 after Obama visit

 Noting the anniversary of the bin Laden mission, the officials called it a resonant day for the Afghan and American people.

-But war that began with widespread approval in 2001 is now increasingly unpopular in Europe and the United States.
-The latest CNN/ORC International poll in late March show 55% of respondents would like to see the U.S. remove all its forces before 2014.
+The war that began in 2001 is increasingly unpopular in the United States, with the latest CNN/ORC International poll in late March showing 25% of respondents supporting it and 72% opposing it.

-More than 2,700 troops from the United States and its partners have died in the conflict.
-The majority of them American.
+More than 2,700 troops from the United States and its partners have died in the war, the majority of them American.

 In 2011, the United States outlined its plan to withdraw its troops from Afghanistan by the end of 2014.
 The move was followed by withdrawal announcements by most of the NATO nations.